My Bikepacking Gear List

 Sony Rx100 Vii (this is a point and shoot that I use for interviews and for close ups of pretty flowers) I attach this small shotgun mic for better audio

-DJI Mavic Mini 3 Pro drone (My fave drone ever!)
+DJI Mavic Mini 3 Pro drone

 Big beefy Power bank - Anker Powercore III Elite 26000 mAh